H077y/pride-flag-emojis/README.md

 - Activity roles that track your activity over 2 weeks, and reward you the more roles you earn.\
 ![image](https://user-images.githubusercontent.com/64114013/200182104-3c68a0ac-de0d-4434-a0db-a4fcb6ca3f5a.png)
 ![image](https://user-images.githubusercontent.com/64114013/200182065-c6898745-5102-4338-a197-5cd5cdbe51dd.png)
-### Requesting Flags
-You can request new flags by making a pull request/issue, or preferably by joining our [Discord server](https://discord.gg/8w6uVTEnJJ) and making a post in the `#flag-requests` forum channel.\
-If you would just like to make your own flag, download your [preferred template file](/templates/), paste your flag where it says `PUT FLAG HERE`, resize it accordingly, and export as `.png`.